local-motion/product/functionality/users_and_access/user_types.md

 These users will generally be small in number and authorised to assign privileges (such as the moderator role) to other users.

 ### Technical administrators
-These users have the highest permissions in the system and will generally be small in number and authorised to assign privileges to other users and run database updates.
+These users have the backend permissions to run jobs in the system.
+Currently this job need to be triggered throught the frontend.
-It is to be determined whether these users actually log on to the system or whether they merely interact with the system by running one-time programs.
+The job have the email address configured of the user that is allowed to trigger the job (typically that of the technical administrator).
+Therefore there is no need to distinguish a technical administrator role in the system itself.
+Usually jobs will only be available to the system at the time that they are actually run preventing too much exposure.

 ## User roles within an playground workspace
 With the context of a playground workspace a regular user (and only a regular user)